open-learning-exchange/planet/README.md

 `npm run v-lint-fix` = `ng lint --fix` This will fix any lint errors that TSLint can automatically fix

 Also, the `npm start` command can include an additional `LNG` variable to serve from different language files.
-This must be run from within the vagrant (so after `vagrant ssh` and `cd /vagrant`) and runs in the format:
+This must be run from within the vagrant (so after `vagrant ssh dev` and `cd /vagrant`) and runs in the format:

 `LNG=es npm start`